-The EBT Administrator has been assigned the task of devoting five hours per week to update EBT documentation.
-To assist with this, a policy writer position has been partially redirected to take care of daily reports.
+Status Report as of December 31, 2014: The last semiannual report indicated that the EBT Administrator had been assigned the task of devoting five hours per week to update EBT documentation.
+To assist with this, a policy writer position had been partially redirected to take care of daily reports.
 When the documentation is complete, EBT tasks will be ranked according to priorities.
 The project will be monitored monthly in the DFA Project Log.
 However, this plan will not begin operation immediately.
-A new EBT contract is scheduled to go to G&, after which new technology and processes available under the new contract must be implemented.
-Documentaton of procedures will be dependent upon the new processes and technologies.
+A new EBT contract is scheduled to go to G&C potentially in July, after which new technology and processes available under the new contract must be implemented.
+Until those new processes and technologies are systematized, any effort to document current procedures would be immediately rendered anachronistic.